 The Contractor shall provide complete and accurate payment applications in order to receive payment.
 Payment applications submitted must contain all information and supporting documentation required by the University.
 Payment for applications submitted by the Contractor shall only be rendered electronically unless payment by paper check is expressly authorized by the University's sole discretion, due to extenuating circumstances.
 Such electronic payment shall be made in accordance with ordinary State procedures and practices.
 The Contractor shall comply with the State Comptroller's procedures to authorize electronic payments.
 Authorization forms are available at the Office of the State Comptroller's website at www.osc.state.ny.us/epay/index.htm; by email at epunit@osc.state.ny.us; or by telephone at 518-474-4032.
-The Contractor acknowledges that it will not receive payment on any invoices submitted under this Agreement if it does not comply with the State Comptroller's electronic payment by paper check as set forth above.
+The Contractor acknowledges that it will not receive payment on any invoices submitted under this Agreement if it does not comply with the State Comptroller's electronic payment procedures, except where the University has expressly authorized payment by paper check as set forth above.